kanwalnainsingh/OpenDesk/README.md

  https://github.com/kanwalnainsingh/OpenDesk/blob/main/docs/planning/README.md

+## Code of Conduct

+- Please refer code of conduct at [Code of coduct](code-of-conduct.md)

+## How to submit a pull request.
+- Look at the existing issue or raise a new issue.
+Get clarity on the requirement.
+- Refer https://jarv.is/notes/how-to-pull-request-fork-github/ to get details on how to raise a pull request.

 ## Join slack below for discussions

 https://join.slack.com/t/opendeskworkspace/shared_invite/zt-igi3hzmb-gIHpAlM0JgbGXbydMwUfoA

 ## Note:
 - We are about to kick start this project.
 We welcome pull requests.
 Feel free to comment or reach out to us.
 - We welcome suggestions from everyone tech or non tech.
 - If you are new to open source this is the perfect place to start.

-Need a kick start on how to start connect with me on linkedin. https://www.linkedin.com/in/kanwalnainsingh/
+Need a kick start on how to start connect with me on linkedin. https://www.linkedin.com/in/kanwalnainsingh/  or join slack https://join.slack.com/t/kanwalnain/shared_invite/zt-igi3hzmb-gIHpAlM0JgbGXbydMwUfoA